HomeJPY / HUF • Currency

 The New Currency Act of 1871 introduced Japan's modern currency system, with the yen defined as 1.5 g of gold, or 24.26 g of silver, and divided decimally into 100 sen or 1,000 rin.
 The yen replaced the previous Tokugawa coinage as well as the various hansatsu paper currencies issued by feudal han.
 The Bank of Japan was founded in 1882 and given a monopoly on controlling the money supply.

 The forint is the currency of Hungary.
 It was formerly divided into 100 fillér, but fillér coins are no longer in circulation.
 The introduction of the forint on 1 August 1946 was a crucial step in the post-World War II stabilisation of the Hungarian economy, and the currency remained relatively stable until the 1980s.
 Transition to a market economy in the early 1990s adversely affected the value of the forint; inflation peaked at 35% in 1991.
 Between 2001 and 2022, inflation was in single digits, and the forint has been declared fully convertible.
-In May 2022, inflation reached 10.7% amid the war in Ukraine and economic uncertainty.
+In May 2022, inflation reached 10.7% amid the Russian invasion of Ukraine and economic uncertainty.
 As a member of the European Union, the long-term aim of the Hungarian government may be to replace the forint with the euro, although under the current government there is no target date for adopting the euro.
 Wikipedia